Do you love fall leaves? Me too. One of the best parts of fall is taking a day or a weekend to find the best fall leaves in Utah.

 Here are my top tips on when and where to see fall leaves in Utah.

 The last two weeks of September are usually the best time to find the best fall leaves in Utah's mountains.
 Leaves may be mostly green in the valleys, but fall colors typically peak around the third week of September in scenic canyons and on hiking trails.

 Fall color in Utah coincides nicely with the official start of fall on September 22.
 It may peak earlier in high elevations or in a colder year.
 It may peak later at lower elevations and when the weather has been warm throughout September.

-In 2020, we've enjoyed gorgeous fall color from late September through the first weeks of October.
+We typically enjoy gorgeous fall colors from late September through early October.

 Where to Go

 Here are four fun places to enjoy fall leaves in Utah in September.